vinkla/extended-acf/README.md

 	->required()
 ```

-Another option is to extend field classes available in the package.
+Another option for adding custom settings is to extend the field classes provided in the package.
+Please refer to the [custom fields](#custom-fields) section.

 ```php
 namespace App\Fields;